mracko/FirstContactGPT/README.md

 ![](assets/FirstContactGPTGameScreenshot.PNG)

-The game is developed in Python and uses OpenAI's GPT API model to simulate conversations with the alien race.
+The game is developed in Python and uses OpenAI's GPT API to simulate conversations with the alien race.
 I created this game as a tech demo to showcase how recent advances in AI could revolutionize the future of gaming.
 The game features a system I call the "AI Mission Monitor in the Loop."

 * Add image